 I’ll Show You EXACTLY How to Develop Your Lagging Muscles for a Balanced Physique…

-Do you have any lagging muscles?
+Lagging muscles are a huge frustration to anyone training seriously!
 Let’s face it.
-You’ve trained day in and day out, week after week, and month after month.
-After all your hard work, blood sweat and tears you step back and take a look in the mirror and are just utterly stunned that you haven’t developed the way you had imagined.
+When you trained day in and day out, week after week, and month after month you want to see SOME results from all that hard work, blood sweat, and tears.
+It’s a big disappointment when you step back and take a look in the mirror and see that you still look exactly the same.

-What is it?
-Do you have a lagging muscle group?
-One of those under par body parts?
-Hey, I know all too well what you are experiencing.
-The human body doesn’t just become that to-die-for physique you imagine just because you workout.
-There’s more work and a bit of detail that goes into it, but it can be done.
+You can thank your lagging muscles for that.
+It’s one of those under par body parts that just doesn’t seem to respond no matter what you do.
+Understand it’s not your fault.
+The fact is, the human body doesn’t just become that to-die-for physique you imagine just because you workout.
+There’s more work and a bit of detail that goes into it.

 Sounds like a pretty cool deal?
-Ok, let’s go then…
+Okay, let’s go then…

 Just so you know that you are not alone you need to know that everyone, yes, EVERYONE, even top men and women physique competitors, bodybuilders, female bodybuilders and figure competitors have a lagging body part.
 It’s a universal fact.
 A lot of IFBB Pros do a great job at hiding their weakness and showing their strengths.
 That’s the art of the sport which comes in proper posing.

-Even if you don’t have a goal to compete in a physique contest, it’s still good to know how to keep weaker muscle groups up to speed with the rest of your body so you have that overall balanced look and you are not plagued with lagging muscles.
+Even if you don’t have a goal to compete in a physique contest, it’s still good to know how to keep weaker muscle groups up to speed with the rest of your body so you have that overall balanced look.

 You see, when you improve an under developed muscle group, you will improve your other lifts.
-What I mean is that if your hamstrings are weak, your squat is going to be somewhat weak.
+For example, if your hamstrings are weak, your squat is going to be somewhat weak.
 But, if you manage to bring your hams up to speed, your overall squat will improve, in turn, improving overall leg development.
 That’s a 2 for 1 shot!

 Train Your Weaker Muscle Group at the Start of the Week

 That’s right.
-Suck it up and train lagging muscles early in the week when you are well-rested and fresh.
-This is the time when your motivation and strength at their highest.
+Suck it up and train your lagging muscles early in the week when you are well-rested and mentally pumped.
+This is the time when your motivation and strength are at their highest.
 Capitalize on this time!
 Fusion Bodybuilding notes, “The point is to overload the muscle early in the week and come back later in the week and really focus on squeezing out the reps and getting the best of both worlds [with a feeder workout].”

-Prioritize your training so you tackle that area you hate first.
+Prioritize your training so you tackle that area you hate first in your workout.
 This is to ensure that it gets targeted with your full attention when your mental and physical strength are at their peak.
+So, if your back is weak and you can’t get it to respond, hit it FIRST in your workout on back day.
 Typically, when someone leaves a weak muscle group last on his or her training agenda, that body part either gets skipped or it’s given only 30% of the attention it’s needed.

 Start Your Training Off with a Compound Exercise